IngmarBitter/defenders/md/Trinity/Trinity.Slides.md

 ## Orientation & Timeline (1/3)

-- Apostolic era: data held together without formal identity logic
+- Apostolic era: evangelists/apostles present data (Father, Son, Spirit) without formal philosophical categories.
+  - Scripture supplies relational data; technical vocabulary comes later.
 - 2nd c.
-Greek Apologists: Logos Christology (Justin, Athenagoras)
+Greek Apologists (Justin, Athenagoras): begin to speak of the Logos (the Word) as God’s rational principle — a bridge between Jewish monotheism and Greek philosophy.
+  - Function: explain Christ’s divinity and role in creation to Hellenistic audiences.
-- Irenaeus: Word = Son; Wisdom = Spirit
+- Irenaeus: incorporates Logos language - links Word and Son.
-- Seeds of “begetting/processions” language
+- Takeaway: early period = biblical data + attempts to translate it into intelligible categories.

 ---

 ## Orientation & Timeline (2/3)

-- 3rd c.: Modalism/Monarchianism (Noetus, Praxeas, Sabellius)
+- 3rd c.: competing options appear.
-- Tertullian: trinitas; monarchy vs. economy; one substantia
-- Early language tensions: substantia vs. hypostasis
-- Anti-modalist exegesis (plural pronouns; I–Thou)
+  - Modalism/Monarchianism (Noetus, Praxeas, Sabellius): preserve strict numerical unity but collapse personal distinction — resulted from trying to avoid tritheism.
+  - Social/Logos strands: preserve distinct persons but need accounts of sameness of God.
+- Tertullian (Latin West): coins "trinitas" and presses for both unity (one substance) and distinction (three persons/hypostases).
+  - He introduces vocabulary and methodological guardrails later councils will adopt.

 ---

 ## Orientation & Timeline (3/3)

-- 4th c.: Arian controversy (Arius: Son a creature)
+- 4th c.: Arian controversy (Arius: Son creature/derived) forces precise language about essence and personhood.
-- Nicaea (325): homoousios—“of one substance” with the Father
+- Council of Nicaea (325): first ecumenical response — key terms (homoousios) adopted to protect Son's full divinity.
-- Post-Nicene: Cappadocians—1 ousia, 3 hypostases
+- Post‑Nicene/Cappadocians: refine hypostasis/ousia distinction (1 ousia, 3 hypostases) and defend Spirit's full deity.
-- Council of Alexandria (362): term reconciliation
+- Council of Constantinople (381): further clarifies and ratifies the fuller Creedal formula.

 ---

+## Logos Christology (Expanded)

+- Who: 2nd‑c.
+Greek apologists — Justin Martyr, Tatian, Theophilus, Athenagoras, etc.
+- Key influence: Philo of Alexandria (Hellenistic Jew; Middle Platonist categories).
+  - Philo: Logos = God’s immanent reason/mind that orders and creates the world.
+  - Apologists synthesize John 1:1 (“the Word”) with Philo’s Logos to explain Christ’s divinity and role in creation.
+- Core content: the Logos is God’s immanent reason/agent that can “proceed” from the Father and become a distinct personal agent through whom God creates and reveals.
+  - Two readings of procession:
+    - temporal/processional at creation (Logos proceeds at creation), or
+    - eternal procession (no beginning; like light from the sun).
+- Athenagoras (sample claim): the Son is “the Word of the Father… the mind and reason of the Father… first begotten,” and the Spirit as an effluence/“ray” — illustrating the immanent → personal Logos idea.
+- Irenaeus takeaway: adopts Logos language into Western theology — identifies Word with the Son and Wisdom with the Spirit (bridging apologist Logos and later Trinitarian formulations).
+- Why it matters: Logos Christology supplies a conceptual route to affirm Christ’s pre‑existence and divine agency; it also introduces language (begotten, generation, procession) that shapes later conciliar debates and accusations of subordination if misread.
+- Teaching note: emphasize the philosophical background (Middle Platonism) and that Logos language is a theological translation tool — helpful but not identical with later creedal formulations.

+---

 ## Logos Christology (Highlights)

-- Logos immanent in Father; proceeds for creation
-- Eternal vs. temporal procession analogies (sun/rays)
-- Strength: affirms full deity and mediation in creation
-- Risk: subordinationist drift; importing Middle Platonism
-- Legacy: “begotten, not made” in the Creed
+- Core idea: the Logos is God’s immanent reason/agent — through whom God creates and reveals.
+- Strength: explains how the one God can speak/act (creation, revelation) without becoming polytheistic.
+- Risk: if pushed as a temporal “emission,” can suggest subordination (Son as secondary).
+- Practical note: Logos language undergirds "begotten, not made" — preserves divine status of Son while explaining economic mission.

 ---

 ## Modalism (What/Why Rejected)

-- One person, three roles or phases
-- Collapses I–Thou relations, erases simultaneity
-- Ignores NT dual-addresses and distinct wills
-- Church answer: unity of essence, distinction of persons
-- Tertullian’s contribution: trinitas; economy language
+- Modalism: Father, Son, Spirit = one person manifesting in different “modes” or roles (avoids plural gods but erases interpersonal relations).
+- Why problem: Scripture records I–Thou relations (prayer, obedience, sending).
+Modalism cannot account for genuine dialogue (e.g., Father speaking to Son).
+- Early refutation: Tertullian and others deploy plural pronouns and dialogical prooftexts to argue for personal distinctness.

 ---

 ## Tertullian’s Precision

-- One substantia (essence and individual) = one God
-- Three personae (hypostases) ordered by economy, not worth
+- Major moves:
+  - Introduces “trinitas” (Trinity) and distinguishes substance (substantia/ousia) from person (persona/hypostasis).
-- “I and the Father are one” = unity of essence, not one person
+  - Argues Scripture shows plural persons sharing one divine essence (e.g., “I and my Father are one” = unity of essence, not identity of person).
-- Anti-modalist use of first/second-person dialogues
-- Early psychological hints: self-reflective reason “within”
+- Helpful clarifications:
+  - Substance (essence): what God is (divinity).
+  - Person/hypostasis: who acts and relates (Father, Son, Spirit).
+- Practical teaching note: use Tertullian’s language to guard against both modalism and tritheism.

 ---

-## Arianism (Core Claims)
+## Arianism (Core Claims & Stakes)

-- “There was when he was not” (Son a creature)
+- Arius (Alexandria): Son is creaturely/derived — “there was when he was not.”
-- Denies homoousios; at best homoiousios (similar substance)
-- Undercuts worship and salvation efficacy
-- Implies no eternal Word/Wisdom in God
-- Condemned at Antioch (325) and Nicaea (325)
+- Why it mattered: If Son is created → Son cannot mediate salvation in a way that secures worship or ultimate reconciliation (undermines atonement and worship).
+- Council outcome: Nicaea condemned Arian propositions and affirmed Son’s full divinity (homoousios).
+- Classroom tip: explain the pastoral and liturgical stakes — not only metaphysics, but who may be prayed to/worshiped.

 ---

-## Nicene Creed (Key Lines, 1/2)
+## Nicene Creed (Key Lines & Why They Matter)

-- “God from God, Light from Light, true God from true God”
-- “Begotten, not made; of one substance with the Father”
+- “God from God, Light from Light, true God from true God, begotten, not made, of one substance (homoousios) with the Father.”
-- “Through whom all things were made”
-- Creedal intent: safeguard full deity and monotheism
-- Anathemas: deny creaturely status, deny “different hypostasis/ousia”
+  - homoousios = “same essence” — Son shares divine nature, not a created being.
+  - begotten, not made = distinguishes filial relation from creaturely origination.
+- Anathemas appended: reject “there was when he was not” / Son as created.
+- Teaching note: homoousios was chosen to deny Arianism; explain the difference between asserting sameness of essence vs. identity of person.

 ---

-## Nicene Creed (Key Lines, 2/2)
+## Nicene Creed (Practical Clarifications)

-- Homoousios: same essence—not mere similarity
-- Eternal begetting (no “before he was”)
-- Spirit included, later expanded at Constantinople
-- Not inventing deity; articulating biblical data
-- Responds to Arian prooftexts and categories
+- Homoousios vs. Homoiousios: a single iota change — “same” vs. “similar” essence — mattered enormously (same = full deity; similar = creaturely likeness).
+- Begotten (generation) language: safeguards divine sonship while avoiding “made” language; later debates refine whether begetting is eternal or economic.
+- Classroom tip: give quick examples (cat begets cat → shared nature) but stress theological import (worship, salvation efficacy).

 ---

-## Hypostasis vs. Ousia (Term Rescue)
+## Hypostasis vs. Ousia (Term Rescue — Why Confusion Happened)

-- Latin “substantia” vs. Greek “hypostasis” mismatch
-- East: hypostasis = concrete individual; ousia = nature
-- West (initially): used as synonyms; caused confusion
+- Latin West used substantia ~ hypostasis as near synonyms; Greek East read hypostasis as “individual instance” and ousia as “nature/essence.”
+- Resulting confusion: early Nicene phrasing sounded to Greeks like a denial of personal distinctness; decades of debate followed.
-- Alexandria (362): 1 ousia / 3 hypostases affirmed
+- Resolution (Cappadocian input): settle on one ousia (divine essence) and three hypostases (real, personal instances) — 1 ousia / 3 hypostases.
-- Stabilizes orthodox formula
+- Teaching hook: show how little differences in technical usage change theological conclusions — be precise with terms.

 ---

 ## Cappadocians’ Clarity

-- Basil, Gregory Nazianzen, Gregory Nyssa
+- Basil, Gregory of Nazianzus, Gregory of Nyssa: pivotal in clarifying “one essence, three persons.”
-- Three hypostases: mutual knowledge, love, will
+  - Emphasized personal properties (mutual knowledge, love, will) to defend real interpersonal relations.
-- Not parts; full share in the one divine nature
-- Perichoresis (mutual indwelling) emphasis
-- Anti-subordination, anti-modal collapse
+  - Defended full deity of the Spirit — not a mere influence or impersonal power.
+- Their contribution: gave the church stable conceptual tools (perichoresis, mutual indwelling) to articulate orthodox Trinitarianism.

 ---

 ## Guardrails (Reinforced)

+- Keep these distinctives explicit when teaching:
-- Not three Gods (numerical unity of ousia)
+  - Not three gods (numerical unity of essence).
-- Not one person in three roles
+  - Not one person in three roles (reject modalism).
-- Not ontological subordination (ranked deity)
+  - Not ontological subordination (role ≠ lesser nature).
-- Economy ≠ ontology (role ≠ worth)
-- Worship coherence protected

----

-## Historical Myths Debunked

-- “Nicaea invented Jesus’ deity” ⇒ false
-- Deity of Christ present from apostolic era
-- Councils codified, did not create doctrine
-- Political caricatures oversimplify debates
-- Orthodoxy emerged through sustained exegesis & reason

----

-## Discussion (History)

-- Which error is most common today—and why?
-- Do terms help or hinder clarity in your context?
-- What creed line best prevents confusion?
+- Practical classroom line: distinguish ontological claims (who God is) from economic claims (how God acts toward creation).

 ---